agaabdelgawad/agaabdelgawad/README.md

 I am a **Software Engineer & .NET Specialist** with a deep focus on the **AEC (Architecture, Engineering, and Construction)** industry.
 With an **MSc background** and experience as a **former Teaching Assistant (xTA)**, I am on a mission to revolutionize BIM workflows through automation and intelligent software solutions. 🚀

 I have a passion for first-principle thinking, specializing in **C# and the .NET ecosystem**.
 My expertise lies in building scalable tools for **Revit API, BIM Automation, and Digital Twin Interoperability**.
+I've dedicated my career to making a positive impact on the built environment through clean, efficient code.

-When I'm not coding, I'm sharing knowledge on my YouTube channel, creating courses like the **Intro to Revit API**, and mapping out the **AEC Informatics Roadmap**.
+When I'm not coding, I'm sharing knowledge on my YouTube channel, creating courses like the **Intro to Revit API**, and mapping out the **AEC Informatics Roadmap** to help the next generation of engineers.

+**Feel free to connect with me for discussions on Computational Design, BIM Software Development, or just to talk tech!
+Let's build the future of AEC together. 🌟**

 <hr>
 <h3 align="left">✨ Random Dev Quote:</h3>